Dark Mode

 Benefits Of Marrying A US Citizen

-• Legal resident status and path to citizenship: Marrying a U.S. citizen provides a pathway to legal resident status and, eventually, U.S. citizenship, leading to long-term security and stability.
+• Legal resident status and path to citizenship: Marrying a U.S. citizen allows you to apply for a Green Card and, eventually, U.S. citizenship, leading to long-term security and stability.

-• Access to social benefits: Marrying a U.S. citizen makes you eligible for various social benefits, including social security, healthcare and retirement benefits.
+• Access to social benefits: As a lawful permanent resident, you can access various social benefits, including social security, healthcare, and retirement benefits.

-• More job and education opportunities: Becoming a spouse of a U.S. citizen opens the doors to employment and educational opportunities that may not be available to non-U.S. citizens, resulting in a better quality of life.
+• More job and education opportunities: Becoming a spouse of a U.S. citizen and pursuing citizenship opens the doors to employment and educational opportunities that may not be available to non-U.S. citizens, resulting in a better quality of life.

-• Family reunification: Marrying a U.S. citizen allows you to reunite with family members more easily since you can sponsor other family members for immigration benefits.
+• Family reunification: Marrying a U.S. citizen allows you to reunite with family members more easily since you can sponsor other family members for immigration.

-• Easier travel: Being married to a U.S. citizen can simplify international travel, as you may be eligible for expedited visa processing and fewer travel restrictions.
+• Easier travel: As a spouse of a U.S. citizen, you may be eligible for expedited visa processing and fewer travel restrictions.

 • Financial benefits: Marrying a U.S. citizen allows you to benefit from tax advantages and facilitates joint financial ventures, such as property ownership and bank accounts.